 Negative Keyword Tool Help: What Are Negative Keywords and How Do I Use Them?

-Below is a list of frequently asked questions regarding the Free Negative Keyword Tool.
+Below is a list of frequently asked questions regarding the Free Negative Keyword Tool (please note, this tool has been retired.
+However, please feel free to navigate to that page to learn all about negative keywords and how to implement them in your advertising campaigns).
 To skip ahead, please make use of the table of contents below.
 If you have a question not listed here, shoot us a note and we'll be sure to answer it and add it to the list.

 Free Negative Keyword Tool FAQ Topics

 - What is a negative keyword?

 - What are the benefits of effectively using negative keywords?

 - When should I do negative keyword research?

 - How does the negative keyword tool work?

 - Where do negative keyword contenders come from?

 - How is the list of negative keyword contenders sorted?